adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-editing-data-en_US.md

 @update_attrs %{called_at: "2026-05-01T16:00:00Z"}
 ```

-Then lets add to `describe "Index" do`:
+Then, let's add to `describe "Index" do`:

 ```elixir
 test "updates ticket in listing", %{conn: conn, ticket: ticket} do